 Buying a pushchair can be costly, especially if you have one that you want to use until your child is too big to use it anymore.
 Remember you may be using it up until they are about 3 years old and maybe up until 4 years old, especially if you’re going to be doing a lot of walking!

 There are some basic models that will cost you less than £100.
 However, if you want one that will really last, then you may be happy to spend a bit more money.
 Remember, accessories, flexibility and the ability to grow with a pushchair will mean that you have to make a bigger investment.
-But you will be glad that you did spend out.
+In the long run, you’ll effectively save money.
+You will be glad that you did spend out.

 Planning on some country walks?

 If you are the type of person that only lives in the city, then it won’t matter if you pick a pushchair with smaller wheels.
-However, for those families who like to get out and explore the greener parts of the country, you are going to want to select a pushchair that is made that little bit sturdier and can withstand being taken off-road.
+However, some families like to get out and explore the greener parts of the country.
+If that’s you, you are going to want to select a pushchair that is made that little bit sturdier and can withstand being taken off-road.

 Ultimately, buying a pushchair is important when you are planning for your baby.
 You should take your time, try a few different options out and make sure that you ask for advice as and when you need it.